sfowles/tokens/readme.md

-# EDMA Design Tokens
+# Design Tokens

-Automates the generation of design tokens from our [Figma master stylesheet](https://www.figma.com/file/SKkSxha8LQG7lPvIJ2PWHf/Design-Tokens?node-id=0%3A1) and [Figma icon library](https://www.figma.com/file/a0PPJFXpjjP0ClDygSP8Uf/Blocks-Icons?node-id=0%3A1).
+Automates the generation of design tokens from my [Figma master stylesheet](https://www.figma.com/file/konYAsITsED6LMleKTCVuP/Tokens?node-id=0%3A1).

 Built using:

 - Figmagic
 - Amazon Style Dictionary
-- Figma-assets-generator
-- Svg-to-jsx

 Extracts design tokens for colors, typography (line heights, font sizes, font families, font weights), borders, breakpoints, shadows, spacing, z-index, and SVG assets.
 A typical use case for the generated documents is to use the extracted values as a token base in CSS systems that support external values (such as Styled Components, other CSS-in-JS libraries, CSS3, or Sass).